10 Best German Village Restaurants (According to Matt)

 I Can’t Believe These Didn’t Make it:

-There are a lot of great choices from the top places on Yelp, but I think a few of the best were left off the list.
+There are a lot of great choices in German Village, but they can’t all be top 10!
 I suppose we will call these the “honorable mentions”

 Eat Until You Drop

 Obviously, there are plenty of selections to choose from when considering just where to eat your next meal at German Village in Ohio.
 I hope that my favorites can help you narrow down your next dining option when you’re in the area!